jvanasco/pyramid_session_redis/README.md

-`pyramid_session_redis` is an actively maintained fork of [`pyramid_redis_sessions`](`ericrasmussen/pyramid_redis_sessions``), with many improvements and API changes designed for high performance (particularly with servers under load) and a slightly different API for developer convenience.
+`pyramid_session_redis` is an actively maintained fork of [`pyramid_redis_sessions`](`ericrasmussen/pyramid_redis_sessions``), with many improvements and API changes designed for high performance (particularly with servers under load) and a slightly different API designed for developer convenience.

-This package was planning to follow a multi-version release process, however that plan was abandoned in favor of ensuring backards compatibility.
+This package was planning to follow a multi-version release process, however that plan was abandoned in favor of maintaining backards compatibility.

 The `main` and `1.6` branches are designed to support both:

 * Python 2
 * Python 3

 and

 * Pyramid 1.x
 * Pyramid 2.0